precisely/curious2/README.md

 2. Displaying graph after sharing,
 3. Comment feature on discuss page.

+## Analytics

+Please read the README in src/clojure/analytics.

 ## Bootstrap Customization

 Following are some bootstrap customization which needs to be made before downloading new bootstrap resources: